 He didn’t answer right away; it was as if it was too impossible for him to even consider.
 Then he said, “You did the math?”

 “Yes.
 You know me—I’m really regular.”

 “I’ll have to get one of those pregnancy tests,” she said grimly.
 Pregnant!
 And single!
 And jobless!
 How in the world had this happened to her?
-She’d always been so impatient with girls who got pregnant before they were ready; In this day and age, she’d think disapprovingly, there’s no excuse!
-And now… here she was.
+She’d always been so impatient with girls who got pregnant before they were ready: In this day and age, there’s no excuse!
+And yet now…here she was.

 “Just because you’ve never been late doesn’t mean that you’re not late this time.
 I mean, no woman is one hundred percent regular all the time.
 Right?”

-She sighed.
-She was glad he understood that it was his fault; but of course she’d gone along with it, so he wasn’t completely to blame.
+She was glad he said that, but of course she’d gone along with it, so he wasn’t completely to blame.
 Anyway, it didn’t matter who pressured who or who gave in too easily—nothing mattered except that they were going to have a baby.
 He looked so stricken that she took pity on him and said, “Let’s give it a few days.
 Maybe you’re right.
 Maybe I’m just late.”